 11.01.78 THE SIRENS one and only gig with Steve Murray on vocals, Marc Riley Guitar, Craig Scanlon Guitar, Steve Hanley Bass, Paul Eastman Drums, Pips Club Manchester.
 The Sirens carried on with a girl called Julie on vocals until Marc left, the others formed a band named Staff 9.(Marc joined The Fall in June 1978 - Craig & Steve joined July 1979).

-05.02.78 STUART & STEVE MURRAY hold auditions for drummer & guitarist to form Fast Cars
+05.02.78 STUART & STEVE MURRAY hold auditions at TJ Davidson's Manchester , for drummer & guitarist to form Fast Cars

 18.02.78 HAYDN JONES & TONY DYSON are chosen (Tony had played with the Murray's from 1974 TO 77)